-Here are fifteen pieces I’ve written for High Holy Days over the years.
-If you like this music, or are interested in singing some of it, please get in touch.
+Here are many pieces I’ve written for High Holy Days over the years.
+Some texts appear several times in the season, throughout the month of Elul, at S’lichot, Rosh Hashanah, or on more than one occasion during Yom Kippur.
+If you like this music, or are interested in singing some of it and would like the sheet music, please get in touch.
 I’d love to hear from you!

 - Ashrei Ha’am (Ps 89:16-19) – traditional Rosh Hashanah text, making reference to the shofar calls.
 This piece has a very easy chorus that the congregation picks up instantly, using nigun syllables to sing different shofar calls; the verse melody alludes to the Unataneh Tokef motif.
 Ashrei Ha’am can be sung unaccompanied.
 There are also extra optional voice parts that produce canon-like semi-echos to add to the sense of lots of shofar calls happening.